corda/corda/docs/source/serialization.rst

 AMQP
 ====

-As The long term goal is to migrate the current serialization format for everything except checkpoints away from the current ``Kryo``-based format to a more sustainable, self-describing and controllable format based on AMQP 1.0.
-The primary drivers for that move are:
+Originally Corda used a ``Kryo``-based serialization scheme throughout for all serialization contexts.
+However, it was realised there was a compelling use case for the definition and development of a custom format based upon AMQP 1.0.
+The primary drivers for this were

     #.
 A desire to have a schema describing what has been serialized along-side the actual data:

         #.
-To assist with versioning, both in terms of being able to interpret long ago archived data (e.g. trades from
+To assist with versioning, both in terms of being able to interpret long ago archivEd data (e.g. trades from
             a decade ago, long after the code has changed) and between differing code versions.
         #.
 To make it easier to write user interfaces that can navigate the serialized form of data.
         #.
 To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted.